g2384/Kingshot-Data/Events.md

 ### Working Overtime (2 Days, 2nd Time ??TBC)

+You earn 1 point by using 1m of speedups for construction or research.

 - Duration: 2 Days (Weekly, occurs few times)
 - Notable Rewards:
   - Gems: 2600